AB-UND-ZU/alive/README.md

 - Mobs walking around the death animation might not receive fog hidden
 - Inventory only renders correctly with multiples of 2
 - Sprite stacks don't seem to work properly
+- Walking against a wall or pushing a box with faster speed than the box causes a delay for next action even no interaction happened

 ## Inventory example